Lectito

 Article

-The main result type containing extracted content and metadata.
+The main result type containing extracted content, metadata, and derived metrics.

 pub struct Article {